nrpieper/wow-misspelled/Notes.md

 editbox.GetUTF8CursorPosition()
 SetCursorPosition - needs to be tested to see if it utf8 aware

+CursorPosition is the current location of the edit cursor in the editbox text, including the UI escape sequence codes, not just the display text.

+-- For All Indents And Purposes -
+-- a indentation + syntax highlighting library FAIAP.lua has cursor tracking and they implement it by first inserting a tracking token '\2', stripping color tags then finding the tracking token to return the new cursor position:
+    function lib.stripWowColorsWithPos(code, pos)
+        code = stringinsert(code, pos, "\2")
+        code = lib.stripWowColors(code)
+        pos = stringfind(code, "\2", 1, 1)
+        code = stringdelete(code, pos, pos)
+        return code, pos
+    end

 **Fixed - Issue: Wow 11 - War Within, issue loading interface options (Misspellec.lua: 1417 disabled for now) Looking to convert addon options to use AceConfig.